markobrkovic/markobrkovic/README.md

 - 🌱 Just gratuated from neuefische Web Development Bootcamp
 - 🔍 I’m looking for a job as a Junior Web Developer in Munich or remote
 - 🥅 2022 Goals: Learn, develope, meet new people and have fun
-- ⚡ Fun fact: I also love play my guitar and to draw from time to time :)
+- ⚡ Fun fact: I also love to play guitar and to draw from time to time :)

 ### Contact me:

 LinkedIn

 [<img align="left" alt="markobrkovic | LinkedIn" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/linkedin.svg" />][linkedin]
 <br>
 Email